juev/awesome-stars/README.md

 ## [Others](id:others)

+- [tweag/awesome-learning-haskell](https://github.com/tweag/awesome-learning-haskell) – A collection of resources which were useful to Tweagers for learning Haskell and its various aspects
+- [rootkit-io/awesome-malware-development](https://github.com/rootkit-io/awesome-malware-development) – Organized list of my malware development resources
 - [spencerpauly/awesome-notion](https://github.com/spencerpauly/awesome-notion) – A curated list of awesome Notion related things.
 - [pstadler/keybase-gpg-github](https://github.com/pstadler/keybase-gpg-github) – Step-by-step guide on how to create a GPG key on keybase.io, adding it to a local GPG setup and using it with Git and GitHub.
 - [Binject/awesome-go-security](https://github.com/Binject/awesome-go-security) – A dedicated place for cool golang security projects